s-loar/stimulus-talk/README.md

   * Have special callbacks that fire when a target is connected, or disconnected from the controller’s scope.
 For example phraseTargetConnected() and phraseTargetDisconneted()

 ## Actions
-* Are listeners that connects a controller’s action to an HTML element
+* Are listeners that connects a controller’s action to a DOM element
   * Do not need to specify the trigger event for default actions, like ‘click’ for buttons.
 This gives data-action="speak#sayHello"
   * Actions can be on global events of the window and document.
-  * Can end event handling
+  * Can stop further event handling
     * event.preventDefault() - stops the event’s default behavior, like submitting a form.
     * event.stopPropagation() - stops the bubbling up of the event <- Use this one.
     * event.stopImmediatePropagation() - stops other actions, to the right, from executing on the same action.